integrations/slack/README.md

 Our GHES integration is not just a notification service.
 It will also enable you to perform actions directly from chat.
 So, the only prerequisite you need to ensure your GHES instance is accessible from Slack.

 ### Configuration steps
+The existing GitHub app you see in the app store can only be used for GHEC (hosted GitHub) integration.
+To integrate your GHES instance with Slack, you need to configure a private GHES app.
+Here are the steps to integrate with GHES.

-1. Navigate to <instancename>:8443 and go to section “Chat Integration”
+1. Navigate to "your-ghes-instance:8443" and go to section “Chat Integration”
 2. Select the checkbox Enable GitHub Chat Integration

   ![image3](https://user-images.githubusercontent.com/9424117/223659965-f90e5bcb-7018-4e62-a8da-18b36e0d1114.png)